grafana/writers-toolkit/docs/sources/write/style-guide/inclusive-writing/index.md

 - “Hit the nail on the head”
 - “Bite off more than you can chew”

-Not sure you believe us?
-Here are some British idioms that you probably won’t understand, despite your perfect handle on the English language.
+Here are some British idioms:

 - “A few sandwiches short of a picnic”
 - “Chuffed to bits”